 - Traveling around the farm: vehicles are welcome on the roads but NEVER on the grass.
 There is no driving around the farm; use your feet OR a scooter, gofl cart or a bicycle but no motorized vehicles on the farm.

 - Stall Assignments: will be available upon your arrival.
-NO CHANGES unless agreed to by Cindy.
+NO CHANGES unless agreed to by Cindy or Lorraine.

-- Sunday departure: our weekend horse trials XC phase will be going on so trailer packing and departure will be under the strict guidance of Pat.
+- Sunday departure: our weekend horse trials XC phase will be going on so trailer packing and departure will be under the strict guidance of Lorraine.

 - Bedding and Shavings: The temporaries (standard issue type stalls) are set up on grass.
 No bedding is supplied.
 You can pre-order bedding ($9/bag) via Email ([email protected]) or call/text 443 744 2468 which will be delivered to your stall prior to your arrival IF we have received your payment in advance; if not, they will be delivered upon payment.
 Discuss and confirm all payment options with Rob.
 Otherwise, plan to bring your bedding, plus wheelbarrow, hay, feed, muck equipment, buckets, hooks, baling twine and so on.
 You can also purchase bedding while here from Rob when here on site.

-- Paul and his mobile VTO Tack trailer will be on site Friday; he will be located in the main corner parking field.
+- Joe and his mobile Top Line Tack trailer will be on site Friday; he will be located in the main corner parking field.

 - ANYONE USING A STALL MUST PROVIDE A $50 MUCK DEPOSIT CHECK .